Moin Akhter: Host

 He hosted shows with invited dignitaries including King Husain of Jordan, Prime Minister of Gambia Dawoodi Al-Joza, Presidents Zia-ul-Haq, Ghulam Ishaq Khan, General Yahya Khan and Pervez Musharraf (Akhter mimicked the president in his presence), Prime Minister Zulfiqar Ali Bhutto and the legendary Indian film actor Dilip Kumar.

 Films

 Akhter made his film debut with Tum Sa Nahi Dekha (1974) and had lead roles in movies such as Mr. Tabedar (1993) and Mr. K-2 (1995), which didn't do well at the box-office, whereas Raaz (1992), where he had a supporting role, did well.
 Actor Mustafa Qureshi has argued that, unlike most comedians, Akhter never aimed for a film career as his brand of comedy was different from that shown in the movies back then.

 Music

-Akhter was also a singer, having released an album where he reprised the classical songs of Ahmed Rushdi.
+Akhter was also a singer, having released an album where he reprised the classical songs of his life long friend Ahmed Rushdi.